Boiler Repair Croydon — Verified Gas Safe Engineers

 If you live in a Croydon Council home with a council-owned boiler, repairs and annual gas servicing go through the council, not a private engineer.

 To report a boiler fault or request servicing, call 020 8726 6101.
-The contact centre operates 24 hours a day, 365 days a year for emergency repairs.
+The repairs contact centre is open Monday to Friday, 8am to 6pm for routine repairs; emergency repairs can be reported at any time of the day or night.¹³

-Croydon Council’s repair priorities confirm that loss of heating and hot water is classified as urgent: the council aims to attend within 24 hours during the heating season (1 October to 31 March), or within 3 days between 1 April and 30 September.⁷
+Croydon Council’s repair priorities confirm that loss of heating and hot water is classified as emergency where there are no alternatives: the council aims to attend within 24 hours during the heating season (1 October to 31 March), or within 3 days between 1 April and 30 September.⁷

 Communal heating in Croydon — a different repair route